privydev/fupio/README.md

 2. **Run yarn or npm install**. `yarn or npm i`.
 3. **Run the app**. `gulp`.

+## orion8 ?
+for development purposes you need orion8 blockchain which is not open sourced now. this only client side app.

 ## Technologies
 Fupio offers a rich **LIGHTWEIGHT** development experience using the following technologies: